Definition of Deferred Revenue

 - The amount of $ 4840000 is shown as deferred revenue (current liability) in its balance sheet as of 31st December 2020.

-- As soon as the company delivers the next lot of water filters, it will make an invoice of the same & will adjust the deferred revenue account accordingly to reflect the revenue earned by the company.
+- As soon as the company delivers the next lot of water filters, it will make an invoice for the same & will adjust the deferred revenue account accordingly to reflect the revenue earned by the company.

-- Say company sold 9 lots in January 2020, it will record the sale of 800*9 = 7200 units at the rate of $ 200 each.
+- Say the company sold 9 lots in January 2020 and will record the sale of 800*9 = 7200 units at $ 200 each.
 This will adjust the deferred revenue account by $ 14,40,000.

 - This goes so and forth till all orders are delivered.